top of page

 Traditionally, the living dead or undead are ‘vampires,’ but not Bram Stoker’s fiction novel version.
 His was not based on folklore but inspired by romanticized fiction by such notable authors as Lord Byron.
 The European folklore vampire was the living dead, also called revenants.
 They did not speak or show any cognitive abilities.
 They were dead people who rose from their graves, typically at night, shuffled towards the living, usually to their family, and drained the living of their life force, often symbolized by blood but not always.

-The belief in vampires was so strong that in the 18th century after the European witch trial craze ended they went into a vampire craze.
+The belief in vampires was so strong that in the 18th century, after the witchtrial craze ended, Europe went into a vampire craze.
 They blamed the living dead for causing illness and calamity, dug up tons of corpses, and mutilated them.
 This grew so widespread and fanatical that authority figures in some countries intervened and made laws to stop the desecration of corpses.

 The original vampire came from eastern Europe from the Slavic people, and it was originally a ghost, similar to Asian Hungry Ghosts folklore.
 As the lore traveled west in Europe, it grew more physical, eventually turning into a tangible physical being who was a reanimated corpse rising from the dead, no longer an ethereal ghost.
 Often, the living dead were at fault for their own situation, such as criminal or suicide.

-In 19th-century New England and Virginia, there were cases of “vampirism” that we can now identify as most likely TB.
-“The Mystery Of The New England Vampire,” Mummy Mysteries Documentary, Timeline.
+In 19th-century New England and Virginia, there were cases of 'vampirism' that we can now identify as most likely TB (formerly known as 'consumption').
+See “The Case of Mercy Brown and the Vampire Panic of New England" below.

-The American living dead is from old European folklore and has no relationship with the Haitian zombie folklore, outside the American media attaching the Haitian word “zombie” to the genre.
-The media also attached “zombie” to the alive virally infected born from 28 Days Later, and to users of synthetic Cathinone drugs.
+The American zombie apocalypse genre is from old European folklore and has no relationship with Haitian folklore, outside the American media attaching the word “zombie” to the genre.
+The media also attached “zombie” to the alive virally infected born from 28 Days Later and to users of synthetic Cathinone drugs.
 Are they all Haitian zombie folklore because the z-word is used?
-No. Haitian folklore does not have hyper-strong, uber-violent, running, alive zombies, yet the “zombie” name is used.
-The z-word usage is irrelevant in its connection to Haiti and Haitian folklore.
-This is obvious to anyone familiar with this topic or who has done research on the topic.
+No. Haitian folklore does not have hyper-strong, uber-violent, running, alive zombies, yet the “zombie” name is used probably because the media couldn't use "vampires" so they grabbed another word.

-Haitian zombies are about the fear of being controlled as an individual by another individual, the conjurer, the two-headed snake doctor, or facing a loved one in an unnatural state who is controlled by the conjurer.
+Haitian zombies are about the fear of being controlled as an individual by another individual, the conjurer - the two-headed snake doctor - or facing a loved one in an unnatural state who is controlled by the conjurer.
 It is about the individual being controlled by a master.
-The zombie apocalypse entertainment is about the loss of societal control.
+The zombie apocalypse entertainment is about the loss of societal control with anarchy and chaos rising.
+Two very different fears!

 bottom of page